-- a.
-The Federal Office decides within two calendar days that the application is "manifestly unfounded": Entry to the territory is denied.
-A copy of the decision is sent to the competent administrative court.71 The applicant may ask the court for an interim measure against deportation within three calendar days. - b.
+- unfounded": Entry to the territory is denied.
+A copy of the decision is sent to the competent administrative court.
+80 The applicant may ask the court for an interim measure against deportation within three calendar days. - a.
 In theory, the Federal Office can decide within the two calendar days that the application is successful or it can reject the application as "unfounded" (unqualified rejection): In these cases, entry to the territory and, if necessary, access to the legal remedies of the regular procedure would have to be granted.
-However, this option seems to be irrelevant in practice since the Federal Office always grants entry to the territory for the asylum procedure to be carried out in a regular procedure (see c.) if an application is not rejected as manifestly unfounded. - c.
-The Federal Office declares within the first two calendar days following the application that it will not be able to decide upon the application at short notice: Entry to the territory and access to the regular procedure are granted. - d.
+However, this option seems to be irrelevant in practice since the Federal Office always grants entry to the territory for the asylum procedure to be carried out in a regular procedure (see c.) if an application is not rejected as manifestly unfounded. - b.
+The Federal Office declares within the first two calendar days following the application that it will not be able to decide upon the application at short notice: Entry to the territory and access to the regular procedure are granted. - c.
 The Federal Office has not taken a decision within two calendar days following the application: Entry to the territory (and to the regular procedure) is granted.

-In practice, the third option is the most common outcome: In 2013, 899 out of 972 potential airport procedures were halted because the Federal Office notified the border police that no decision would be taken within the time-frame required by law (2012: 720 out of 787).
-Only in 48 cases a decision was taken within the two-day period, all of which were rejections classified as "manifestly unfounded".
-72 This implies that in practice only applications are dealt with in the airport procedure which the authorities have already "earmarked" as "manifestly unfounded".
+In practice, the third option is the most common outcome: in 2014 539 out of 643 and in 2013 899 out of 972 potential airport procedures were halted because the Federal Office notified the border police that no decision would be taken within the time-frame required by law (2013, 899 out of 972; 2012: 720 out of 787).
+Only in 56 cases a decision was taken within the two-day period, all of which were rejections classified as "manifestly unfounded".
+This implies that in practice only applications are dealt with in the airport procedure which the authorities have already "earmarked" as "manifestly unfounded".

 During the airport procedure the substance of an application has to be examined in full by the Federal Office.
 However, NGOs have repeatedly criticised the quality of airport procedures as deficient.
 In 2009 the NGO Pro Asyl (the network of refugee councils) published an analysis of the airport procedure.
-The study came to the conclusion that the airport procedure was "structurally flawed" and that quality control of decisions was severely lacking.73 The report highlighted the cases of two Eritrean asylum-seekers who were deported following a rejection of their asylum applications as "manifestly unfounded" in an airport by Pro Asyl, April 2009, p. viii.
+The study came to the conclusion that the airport procedure was "structurally flawed" and that quality control of decisions was severely lacking.
+The report highlighted the cases of two Eritrean asylum seekers who were deported following a rejection of their asylum applications as "manifestly unfounded" in an airport procedure at Frankfurt/Main in December 2007, in spite of their claims that they were facing prosecution in Eritrea for deserting the army.
+They were arrested upon return to Eritrea in May 2008.
+The Frankfurt Administrative Court obliged the authorities to grant refugee status to both asylum seekers after their deportation.
+The Eritreans finally managed to return to Germany in 2010.
+Sa